Buzz Off: Why Your LED Lights Hum and How to Stop It

 If the LED illuminate emits annoying noises, the only solution is to replace it with a lamp of the same type but of a different type or manufacturer.
 The switch to a completely identical model of the same type and manufacturer will only help in rare cases.

-Lamp on dimmer hums
+The lamp on the dimmer hums

 When operating LED lamps on a dimmer, a number of difficulties can arise.
 The occurrence of low-frequency humming is a common problem.
 You should first check whether the prerequisites for trouble-free operation are met:

 If you use both a dimmable LED lamp and a matching LED dimmer, some dimmer/lamp combinations may still produce a humming sound.
 The noise will occur either only when dimmed or partially at full brightness.
-First of all you should find out if the dimmer or the lamp causes the hum.
+First of all, you should find out if the dimmer or the lamp causes the hum.

 LED illuminant hums